pfptcommunity/ser-certbot-deploy/README.md

 ## Safety behavior

-The script performs several safety checks before and during deployment:
+The script performs several safety checks before and during deployment.
+The SER connector is restarted because the service does not support reload:

 - verifies source certificate and private key files exist
 - verifies required commands are available